utshomax/postman-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 });
 ```

 This doesn't tell you where the string was encountered because it carries out the test on the whole response body.

-Test if a response matches a string (which will typically only be effective with short responses):
+Test if a response matches a string (which is typically only effective with short responses):

 ```js
 pm.test("Body is string", function () {